LearnLib/automatalib/README.md

 For simply using AutomataLib you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
 It is also possible to download a bundled [distribution artifact][maven-central-distr] if you want to use AutomataLib without Maven support.
-Note that AutomataLib requires Java 8 or newer.
+Note that AutomataLib requires Java 11 (or newer) to build but still supports Java 8 at runtime.

 #### Building development versions